idvorkin/techdiary/notes/ios-nomad.md

 iSH Creates an x86 emulated machine (e.g. simulate execution), and run alpine Linux in it.
 I love this but it has two big gaps.
 A) Compatibility B) Speed.
 There are still CPU instructions and system calls that aren't supported so large swaths of applications don't work - E.g. NPM, Rust.
 B) Because it's emulated it's slow, so I need to use trimmed down versions of all my configurations.

 When your software can run iSH, and is fast enough, you're done.
 However because of the compatibility and speed concerns, you'll often need other solutions to augment iSH.
 Here are the ones I use

+Useful ish tips:

+1. Run ssh-keygen then you can ssh into your other machines
+1. You can access clipboard by cat or pipe-in to /dev/clipboard

 #### Run git - Working copy